EXCLUSIVE-Trump to add China's SMIC and CNOOC to defense blacklist -sources

 The directive is unlikely to deal the firms a serious blow, experts said, due to its limited scope, uncertainty about the stance of the Biden administration and already-scant holdings by U.S. funds.

-Still, combined with other measures, it deepens a rift between Washington and Beijing, already at loggerheads over the China's handling of the coronavirus and its crackdown on Hong Kong.
+Combined with other measures, the expected move deepens a rift between Washington and Beijing, already at loggerheads over China's handling of the coronavirus and its crackdown on Hong Kong.

 Congress and the administration have sought increasingly to curb the U.S. market access of Chinese companies that do not comply with rules faced by American rivals, even if that means antagonizing Wall Street.

-(Reporting by Alexandra Alper Humeyra Pamuk; Writing by Alexandra Alper; Additional Reporting by Mike Stone in Washington, Josh Horwitz in Shanghai, Muyu Xu and Cate Cadell in Beijing, Chen Aizhu in Singapore; Editing by Marguerita Choy, Christopher Cushing and Louise Heavens)
+(Reporting by Alexandra Alper and Humeyra Pamuk; Writing by Alexandra Alper; Additional Reporting by Mike Stone in Washington, Josh Horwitz in Shanghai, Muyu Xu and Cate Cadell in Beijing, Chen Aizhu in Singapore; Ross Kerber in Boston; Editing by Marguerita Choy, Christopher Cushing, Louise Heavens and Tom Brown)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))